spoonertaylor/nba_projects/modeling/player_projection_model/chris/readme.md

 Having engineered an input dataset containing on-court metrics, player measurements, positional estimates, and salary information we now evaluate potential algorithms to use in our final models.
 Once we've selected a list of candidate algorithms we'll then build a pipeline to gridsearch over various algorithms, parameters, and predictor subsets to optimize our 'Season+1' through 'Season+5' models.
 Lastly, we'll examine model performance and look at predictions for the upcoming 2019-2020 season.

 #### Model Selection
 To gain a better understanding of what algorithms might best fit our data, we'll use the `box-score` predictors subset, containing per-100 possession and advanced metrics, to predict a player's RPM/BPM blend one season into the future.
-This 'Season+1' model will serve as a baseline for how we might expect the candidate algorithms to perform using other predictor subsets on our 'Season+1' through 'Season+5' models.
+This 'Season+1' model will serve as a baseline for how we might expect the candidate algorithms to perform using other predictor subsets in our 'Season+1' through 'Season+5' models.
 This will aid in winnowing down the list of potential algorithms to gridsearch over in our final modeling step, drastically cutting down on computation time.

 After performing a 75/25 train/test split and scaling the data, we performed a 10-fold cross validation on seven candidate algorithms.
 Using default parameters for sklearn's implementation of Ridge, Lasso, Elastic Net, Random Forest, and Gradient Boosting algorithms along with XGBoost and CatBoost, we observed the following RMSE scores.